EU-UK Relationship and UK Participation in EU-funded Programmes

 The UK also reached agreement with the EU and Euratom to associate to the next Euratom Research & Training (R&T) Programme 2021-2025 subject to ratification of the overall deal and finalisation of the regulations.

-A new Turing scheme starting in September 2021 will replace the UK’s participation in Erasmus+.
-The programme will provide similar opportunities for students to study and work abroad as the Erasmus+ programme and will include countries across the world.
+A new Turing scheme replaced the UK’s participation in Erasmus+.
+The programme provides similar opportunities for students to study and work abroad as the Erasmus+ programme and will include countries across the world.

 Funding Support in The Event of a Delay to Association